Overview – Summer Planning

 While there is a cost associated with many summer programs, there are many programs that award scholarships (a reason why it is important to always have an up-to-date résumé).
-In fact, we have had students receive full scholarships to Space Camp and to the Yale Young Global Scholars Program.

 Identify summer opportunities that are aligned with your gifts, talents, and interests.